 Maintenance commitments shouldn’t be overlooked when evaluating long-term costs.
 Gas systems generally necessitate more regular upkeep than electric units.
 Gas burners and ventilation components need periodic inspection, cleaning and calibration to preserve efficiency and safety.
 These maintenance costs add up over time.

-Electric models feature simpler internal mechanics with less servicing demands.
+Electric models feature more straightforward internal mechanics with less servicing demands.
 Additionally, the operational lifespan of gas units trails electric — 10-15 years for gas tanks versus 15-20 years on many electric heaters before requiring replacement.

 Electric water heaters feature lower recurring maintenance charges, and their extended equipment longevity spreads total costs over more years of reliable hot water delivery.